hudasirag/receiver-driven-replay-3d-jscc/README.md

 - Round-1 replay residual refinement

 ## Status
-Code, checkpoints, and instructions are being organized for release.
+Code, and instructions are being organized for release.